enriquerene/wordpress-plugin-boilerplate/README.md

 ### Key Features

 -   **Modular Architecture**: Built with a clean, modular structure following WordPress best practices to ensure maintainability.
--   **Facade Pattern**: Utilizes the Facade pattern for a cleaner and more intuitive API.
--   **Composer Based**: Fully managed by Composer for seamless dependency management and PSR-4 autoloading.
--   **Gutenberg Ready**: Modern block development support integrated with `@wordpress/scripts`.
+-   **Gutenberg Ready**: Modern block development support integrated with `@wordpress/scripts` and Storybook.
 -   **Docker Ready**: Includes a complete Docker environment (WordPress + MySQL) for instant development.
--   **Hot Reloading**: Supports instant PHP revalidation and OPCache resetting for a smooth development experience.
--   **I18n Ready**: Complete internationalization support out of the box.
--   **Developer Friendly**: Designed for developers with a focus on code quality, readability, and ease of customization.
+-   **Developer Friendly**: Designed with a focus on code quality, readability, and ease of customization.

+---

+### Storybook & Blocks

+We use **Storybook** to develop and document our Gutenberg blocks in isolation.
+This ensures that UI components are consistent, well-tested, and easy to preview without needing a full WordPress installation active during the design phase.

+**Currently Implemented Blocks:**
+- **Social Card**: A versatile block for featuring content with an image, title, and description.
+- **Author Presentation**: A specialized block designed to showcase author details or specific integrations with an elegant overlapping layout.

 ---